 Figure 6: Bilateral donors have maintained aid commitments to health, driving smaller reductions in social sectors at the expense of some other sectors

 Changes by bilateral donors in broad sector focus (January–November during the years 2018–2020)

 Figure 7: Aid commitments from IFIs have increased across a range of sectors, with a particular focus on social sectors

 Changes by IFIs in broad sector focus (January–November during the years 2018–2020)

 Figure 8: Bilateral donors have focused aid commitments on both health and banking and business, at the expense of other sectors while IFIs have seen increases across the board with a proportionally greater focus on social protection, education and health

-Sector percentage changes for bilateral donors and IFIs (January–September 2019 and 2020)
+Sector percentage changes for bilateral donors and IFIs (January–November 2019 and 2020)